Q&A: How does the Oxford/AstraZeneca vaccine work?

-The vaccine developed by Oxford University and AstraZeneca will be rolled out from Monday in the UK and elsewhere.
+The vaccine developed by Oxford University and AstraZeneca vaccine will be rolled out from Monday in the UK.
+Several other countries will follow in the coming weeks.

 The vaccine – called ChAdOx1 nCoV-19 – uses a harmless, weakened version of a common virus which causes a cold in chimpanzees.